Escape to Witch Mountain (1975 film): Filming locations

-Soundtrack
+Music

 The score for the film was a limited edition CD release by the Intrada label in 2016.

 Reception

-The film earned a Total Lifetime Gross at the Domestic North American Box Office of $20,000,000.
-The film charted on the All time Domestic North American Box Office at Rank No. 145 for 'Rated G' films under the MPAA.
-The film earned $8,500,000 in rentals at the North American Box Office.
+The film earned a total lifetime gross at the domestic North American box office of $20 million.
+The film charted on the all-time domestic North American box office at No. 145 for 'Rated G' films under the MPAA.
+The film earned $8.5 million in rentals at the North American box office.

 Critical reviews were positive.
 On Rotten Tomatoes the film has an approval rating of 87% based on 52 reviews, with an average grade of 6.3 out of 10.
 The consensus summarizes: "Escape to Witch Mountain makes up for its lack of high stakes with a charming sense of adventure and excitement."

 Roger Ebert of the Chicago Sun-Times was positive, calling it "a scifi thriller that's fun, that's cheerfully implausible, that's scary but not too scary, and it works."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four, calling it "a solid adventure for the under-12 set.
 That might sound like a back-handed compliment, but compared to other recent Disney live-action features, Witch Mountain is something special.
 Only rarely is it juvenile."
 Vincent Canby of The New York Times called the film not so much scary, but also not exciting as well.
 Tom Shales of The Washington Post noted that the film "gives children plenty of what they want from a movie—and that includes, conspicuously, repeated instances of kids making adults look like monkeys."
 Geoff Brown was negative, writing that despite "a strong story line ... the Disney team seem content to fritter it away with silly comedy and footling displays of magic."